simple-acme/simple-acme.github.io/_includes/validation-http-common.md

 effect of this is that it forces the application to start in case it's application pool or equivalent went to sleep, warming up the caches etc. This reduces the chance of time-outs during validation.
-This used to be optional behaviour controlled by the `--warmup` switch, but that is no longer in use.
+This used to be optional behaviour controlled by the `‑‑warmup` switch, but that is no longer in use.

 ## web.config